 Students love to build!
 With my younger students, simple and open ended projects work the best.
-While normally we would share supplies from a large bin, in the socially distanced classroom I just pass out a pile of personal supplies to each desk.
+While, normally, we would share supplies from a large bin, in the socially-distanced classroom I just pass out a collection of personal supplies to each desk.

-Since we started doing socially distanced activities, we can no longer share large bins of things.
+Since we started doing socially-distanced activities, we can no longer share large bins of things.
 So, I’ve had to modify a bit and make sure students have their own smaller bins of materials, such as blocks and lego.
-To integrate more writing and math into our building activities, I make writing templates where students can draw what they’ve built.
+To integrate more writing and math into our building activities, I create writing templates on which students can draw what they’ve built.

-I encourage them to use these creations for math and writing also!
-For example, students can be asked to count how many of each color they used, and then find the total.
+I encourage my students to use these creations for math and writing also!
+For example, students can be asked to count how many of each color they used in their creation, and then find the total.
 For a challenge, I tell students how many of each color to use before they begin and they have to work within that parameter, which is much trickier!

 For Copy the Picture Cards, each student got a set of cards with pictures made of playdough, pattern blocks, or popsicle sticks.
 They used their materials to copy the patterns.

-We have always loved partner plays, and just because we are socially distanced doesn’t mean we can’t have fun with them.
+We have always loved partner plays in our class!
+Just because we are socially-distanced, it doesn’t mean that we can’t still have fun with them.
 In fact, the performances in front of the class were the highlight of each afternoon!
-We chose to use partner plays about social stories because it was a great way to practice literacy as well as SEL at the same time.
+We chose to use partner plays about social stories because it was a great way to practice literacy and SEL at the same time.

-We choose one-page stories, so students were not overwhelmed, and could practice many times before performing for the class (optional).
+We choose one-page stories so students were not overwhelmed, and could practice them many times before performing for the class (which was optional).
 As usual, we did a lot of our practicing outside on the field, with partners sitting 6 feet apart.
-My more advanced students could create their own partner plays and perform for the class!
+My more advanced students would often create their own partner plays and perform for the class!

-Just a side note: Some students did not feel comfortable reading in front of the class, and I am fine with that.
-Instead, I gave them the opportunity to perform a “puppet show” version at their desk.
+Just a side note: Some students did not feel comfortable reading in front of the class.
+As a teacher, I am always fine with that.
+Instead, I gave these students the opportunity to perform a “puppet show” version at their desk.
 They used puppets (or stuffed animals) as the characters, but in doing to voices for each puppet, they actually read through the entire play themselves, with help from me when needed.

 There are a few different activities we do.
 First, I search and print ideas for hopscotch-type games.
 These can involve numbers, letters, words, etc. Other times, we just practice writing out words as a form of word work.
 Super simple, no prep, safe and engaging.